 Contra Costa County is home to a high concentration of refineries and other large industrial facilities.
-While these industries contribute to pollution and contamination in Impacted Communities, many community members also value the jobs, tax benefits, and local energy production they provide.
+While these industries contribute to pollution and contamination in Impacted Communities, they also provide jobs, tax revenue, community investments, and local energy production.
 To mitigate the health and safety impacts of these industrial facilities, the County's Industrial Safety Ordinance requires additional safety measures that go beyond State requirements to protect public health and safety.
 However, Impacted Communities still experience detrimental health outcomes due to their proximity to heavy industry and other sources of pollution like Interstate 80, State Route 4, and railroads.